 Members choose specific Physicians to be their Primary Care Provider (PCP).
 A Primary Care Provider's responsibility is to manage the total health care needs of the member.
 This includes routine and preventive medical services, medically necessary diagnostic referrals, and specialist and hospital services.
-A formal referral process is typically required for those services, with the exception of some limited specialty services that can be obtained without a referral.
-Please refer to the Company Prior Authorization List that can be found on our website to determine if a service requires Prior Authorization at https://www.denverhealthmedicalplan.org/provider-forms-and-materials.
+A formal referral process is typically required for those services, with the exception of limited specialty services that can be obtained without a referral.
+Please refer to the Company Prior Authorization List that can be found on our website to determine if a service requires Prior Authorization at DenverHealthMedicalPlan.org/ Provider-Forms-And-Materials.
 See the Utilization Management Section for the Prior Authorization Lists and instructions.